AI for marketing

 Client report assembly

-AI reads analytics, ad spend, conversions, and prior-period data then drafts a report with key metrics, insights, and next-month recommendations.
-Strategist reviews, refines voice, and sends.
+AI reads analytics, ad spend, SEO movement, conversions, project notes, and client goals, then drafts a report with source-cited metrics, insights, and next-month recommendations.

 02